 Note for those receiving welfare payments:

 You will continue to receive your current payment during this 13-week period and will have to report to Centrelink, your jobactive provider or Disability Employment Services Provider.
-The 13 week period of pre-NEIS training is an Approved Full-Time Activity, meaning you are not required to also look for work.
+The 13 week period of pre-NEIS training is an Approved Full-Time Activity.

 If your appointment with Centrelink, your jobactive provider or Disability Employment Services Provider clashes with the pre-NEIS training, please inform the NEIS manager.